 Moz SEO Learning Center

 Moz’s SEO Learning Center is what’s up.
-As far as content and subject matter, this is a gold mine of knowledge.
-Any topic you need to better understand from terminology (there will be a lot) to categories within SEO or starting from the beginning on how SEO even works, this is a great place to start.
-You may find other tools down the road you like but for engaging content that’s easy to follow, Moz is where to start.
+This is a gold mine of knowledge regarding content and subject matter.
+Any topic you need to better understand, from terminology (there will be a lot) to categories within SEO or starting from the beginning on how SEO even works, this is a great place to start.
+You may find other tools down the road you like, but for engaging content that’s easy to follow, Moz is where to start.

 Change Location in Google